Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 4. Once the property is catering for your target market’s needs, the next focus is on the visual appeal and look of the property.

 All properties are affected by the impact of street appeal, first impressions truly do count.
 Have a look from the kerb, can the gardens do with a trim and a little cosmetic attention such as some hardy plants and some bark chip.
-Are large trees making the house dark and difficult to keep the lawn looking healthy, are they filling gutters or dropping leaves everywhere.
-Are the letterbox and front door looking shabby or tired, would respraying the roof or fences proved an affordable pick me up?
+Are large trees making the house dark and difficult to keep the lawn looking healthy?
+Do they fill gutters or dropping leaves everywhere.
+Are the letterbox and front door looking shabby or tired.
+Would respraying the roof or fences proved an affordable pick me up?

 Internally it is advisable to review the condition and colours of walls, floors, window dressings, lights and fans approximately every 6-8 years.
 Always try to stick to neutral colours that don’t date and will comfortably match most decorating styles.